PetteriHellman/ipbackend1/README.md

 Users are allowed to change their own password, request IPs, extend the TTL of IPs and regular login/ logout functions.
 Admins can change another users password at will, allow and revoke usability from users, add ips, remove ips, remove users and promote users to admins.

 The code has 3 schemas for users, ips and networks and API endpoints are documented via SWAGGER.
 The SWAGGER documentation can be accessed via (yourLocalhostAddress)/api-docs/.
+To run swagger auto-gen run the command "npm run swagger-autogen"

 The project also has an eslintrc configuration file and multiple .REST request files.